gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 stories.

 Not only, we need skills for creating content but also for consuming content.
-Today, all of us get swamped with information via Emails or Slack messages.
-Highly efficient developers process textual information quickly, organize the information in an accessible way and are able to filter the important facts.
-It is beneficial to invest some time into
-[_speed reading_](https://en.wikipedia.org/wiki/Speed_reading) or other
-techniques which let you consume content faster.
+Today, all of us get swamped with information via Emails, Slack messages, code review requests etc. Highly efficient developers process textual information quickly, organize the information in an accessible way and are able to filter the important facts.
+It is beneficial to invest some time into [_speed reading_](https://en.wikipedia.org/wiki/Speed_reading) or other techniques which let you consume content faster.

 Maybe you think now of counter examples like Linus Torvalds (creator of Linux) or Guido van Rossum (creator of Python).
-Either of them pulled off his respective project almost alone but this is only true for the inception phase.
+Either of them pulled off his respective project almost alone.
+But this is only true for the inception phase.
-On the long-run they created an highly active and vivid community which basically was the result of their great communication skills.
+On the long-run they created highly active and vivid communities which basically were the result of their great communication skills.
 Guido is known as the _benevolent dictator_, Linus is famous for his harsh but direct comments in the Linux Community and his ruthless clean code obsession.

 ## Learn concepts -- not technologies